lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 2 Rounds
 **Resist:** Willpower

 Make a charisma check against a target within 20m.
 If successful, the target gets disadvantage to actions against targets other than you for the duration.
-If your charisma is exceptional (r12) or better, give the target double disadvantage instead.

 ## Trip